Sahidev1/IS1206WORK/LAB1/README.txt

-Run build.sh to compile the files.
+Run build shell to compile the files.